TheDogHusky/nekoviewer/README.md

 bun install
 ```

-## Development Server
+## Development

-Start the development server on `http://localhost:3000`:
+Start the app on development:

 ```bash
 # npm